wazuh/wazuh-documentation/source/amazon/instances.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out how to monitor AWS instances with Wazuh and the several capabilities of the platform that allow it.
+  :description: Check out how to increase the security of AWS infrastructures by using Wazuh capabilities to monitor AWS instances with Wazuh.

 .. _amazon_instances: